-When you choose Riley at IU Health for your child’s health, you choose one of the top five pediatric urology programs in the nation.
-Our specialists have advanced training in the care and surgical correction of pediatric problems with the urinary tract and/or genitalia to provide your child with the highest level of care.
+When you choose Riley at IU Health for your child’s health, you choose one of the top 10 pediatric urology programs in the nation.
+Our specialists have advanced training in the care and surgical correction of problems with the urinary tract and/or genitalia to provide your child with the highest level of care.

 Through our partnership with the Indiana University School of Medicine, members of our team contribute to pediatric urology research that is dedicated to improving care for children.
 As leaders in their field, our physicians publish original research, textbook chapters and review articles in medical journals.
 Because of our commitment to research, Riley at IU Health provides opportunities for qualified children to get the latest treatments for a variety of conditions through clinical trials.

-The board certified pediatric urologists who lead our urology team are at the forefront of pediatric urology.
+The board certified pediatric urologists who lead our team are at the forefront of pediatric urology.
 Our physicians perform advanced procedures with proven outcomes.
 We are also committed to advancing pediatric urology with the latest surgical approaches and technologies.
 In fact, the pediatric urology group at Riley at IU Health is world renowned for reconstruction of the bladder, having pioneered and perfected the use of intestine to expand bladders and build continent urinary channels.

 Our physicians have developed novel techniques for the surgical management and treatment of congenital adrenal hyperplasia, a rare genetic disorder that keeps the adrenal glands from producing cortisol—a hormone that is necessary for life.
-We are recognized by the CARES Foundation as a center of excellence for congenital adrenal hyperplasia healthcare.

 Other innovations include:

-We offer a number of different Urology services.
+We offer a number of different Pediatric Urology services.
 Below are some, but not all, of the services that we provide.
 If you have a question about a specific service that is not listed here, please contact our department.

-The Urology at Riley at IU Health provides the following forms for parents, healthcare providers and personnel.
+The Pediatric Urology Department at Riley at IU Health provides the following forms for parents, healthcare providers and personnel.
 We have also curated relevant resources from other websites and provided links with brief descriptions of the information that is available.